-Interpreters and translators: determination of professional competence
+Interpreters and translators: determination of professional aptitude

-Application forms are available on the Internet on the service pages of the Regional Courts and the Brandenburg Higher Regional Court.
-In addition to the application, the following documents are required: Certificate of successful completion of interpreting or translatoring studies at a higher education institution in Germany or a certificate of a national lyrised or translator examination, or Certificate of interpreting or translator examination passed abroad, provided that it is recognised as equivalent by a German public body The qualifications must be presented in the original or in a certified copy.
-In the case of applications for general swearing-in as interpreters, work references on practical interpreting activities must also be submitted.
-Insofar as the abovementioned evidence is available in foreign language, a translation made by an authorised translator shall also be attached.
-The application must also be submitted tabular CV, police certificate (for submission to an authority in accordance with Section 30 (5) of the Federal Central Register Act), in the case of persons who are not nationals of a Member State of the European Union, the residence permit
+Application forms are available on the Internet on the service pages of the regional courts and the Brandenburg Higher Regional Court.
+In addition to the application, the following documents are required: Certificate of successful completion of the interpreting or translation studies at a university in Germany or certificate of a state interpreter or translator examination passed in Germany, or Certificate of an interpreter's or translator's examination passed abroad, provided that this is recognised as equivalent by a German government body Proof of qualification must be presented in the original or in a certified copy.
+In the case of applications for a general swearing-in as an interpreter, work references to the practical interpreting activity must also be submitted.
+Insofar as the aforementioned evidence is available in a foreign language, a translation prepared by an authorised translator must also be attached.
+Furthermore, the application must be submitted with the application curriculum vitae in tabular form, police certificate of good conduct (for submission to an authority in accordance with § 30 paragraph 5 of the Federal Central Register Act), for persons who are not nationals of a Member State of the European Union, the settlement permit